-Wall Street gains as techs rise; focus shifts to earnings
+US STOCKS-Wall St gains as techs rise; focus shifts to earnings

 "Today, the market is saying that's old news and let's focus on the matter at hand, which is earnings that will be coming out in earnest this week."

-Quarterly earnings will kick off on Friday with big U.S. banks including JPMorgan Chase (JPM.N), Wells Fargo (WFC.N) and Citigroup (C.N) reporting results.
+Quarterly earnings will kick off on Friday with big U.S. banks including JPMorgan Chase, Wells Fargo and Citigroup reporting results.

-The financial index .SPSY was the second-largest gainer among the 11 major S&P sectors, rising 0.47 percent.
+The financial index was the second-largest gainer among the 11 major S&P sectors, rising 0.47 percent.

 Second quarter earnings are expected to increase 7.8 percent from a year ago, after first-quarter earnings posted their best performance since 2011, according to Thomson Reuters I/B/E/S.